FilecoinFoundationWeb/filecoin-foundation/src/content/blog/help-us-increase-utility-for-filecoin-and-zcash-chains.md

 published-on: "2023-04-21T07:33:56.200Z"
 category: ecosystem
 seo:
-  title: Help Us Increase Utility for Filecoin and Zcash Chains
   description:
     Join the initiative to enhance utility for Filecoin and Zcash chains.
     Learn how you can contribute.